jarak-lvly/openrv-macos-tart-build-cy2025/README.md

 Common failure points to check first:

 - **`brew` or another base command is missing:** confirm that you started from the expected Tart/Cirrus Labs environment and that Homebrew/Tart prerequisites were prepared as described above.
+- **Base VM disk is still 50 GB:** resize the working VM to 150 GB before provisioning; the Cirrus Labs Tahoe base image defaults to a 50 GB virtual disk.
 - **`sudo -v` fails:** use an administrator account inside the guest.
 Provisioning intentionally stops before installing anything that requires elevated privileges.
 - **`xip` is missing:** the guest is missing the macOS archive utility required to expand `Xcode_16.4.xip`; provisioning preflights this command before doing build-environment work.
 - **CMake checksum failure:** do not bypass the check.
 Confirm that `CMAKE_URL`, `CMAKE_DMG`, and `CMAKE_SHA256` in `config/versions.env` describe the same intended CMake release and that the downloaded file is complete.